 G-5 CONDITIONING

 G-5.1 Condition all the specimens for one week at standard conditions.
-After conditioning for seven days at standard conditions, place two test specimens (with accessory) and two control specimens (without accessory) with glass side down, and place two test specimens (with accessory) and two control specimens (without accessory) with glass side up, under the UV lamps, in accordance with Fig. 12 (a) and 12 (b) for 21 days.
+After conditioning for seven days at standard conditions, place two test specimens (with accessory) and two control specimens (without accessory) with glass side down, and place two test specimens (with accessory) and two control specimens (without accessory) with glass side up, under the UV lamps, in accordance with Fig. 12 (a) and Fig. 12 (b) for 21 days.

 G-5.2 In order to provide an appropriate intensity of UV radiation, replace the UVA-340 lamps after eight weeks of use.
 In order to provide more uniform UV radiation, replace one lamp every two weeks, in accordance with the rotation scheme shown in Fig. 15.